scoriani/scoriani.github.io/_posts/2017-06-28-kubernetes-netcore-sqlserver-linux-azure.md

 ### First step: Deploy Azure Container Service Kubernetes cluster

+Not much more to add on this topic that hasn't been covered in official documentation, specifically an [introduction to ACS and Kubernetes deployment topology] (https://docs.microsoft.com/en-us/azure/container-service/kubernetes/container-service-intro-kubernetes) and a [step by step walkthrough] (https://docs.microsoft.com/en-us/azure/container-service/kubernetes/container-service-kubernetes-walkthrough) which i used to setup the cluster i'm using in remaining steps of this document.

+### First step: Deploy Azure Container Service Kubernetes cluster

 You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!
 To add new posts, simply add a file in the `_posts` directory that follows the convention: YYYY-MM-DD-name-of-post.ext.